 fbpx

-Monocle 3 is a scRNA-Seq data analysis toolkit developed by Trapnell lab.
-It is written in R and introduced the notion of pseudotime.
-Monocle 3 can help perform three major types of scRNA-data analysis:
+Monocle3, developed by the Trapnell lab, is a scRNA-Seq data analysis toolkit written in R that pioneered the concept of pseudotime.
+Monocle 3 serves three primary functions in scRNA-data analysis:

-2. Assignment of pseudotime to cells and, in turn, construction of single-cell trajectories to examine the development processes.
+Assigning pseudotime to cells and constructing single-cell trajectories to examine developmental processes.

 Cell Lineages

-Every cell emerges from pre-existing cells by undergoing pre-determined transcriptional events.
-The developmental history of a differentiated cell from a progenitor cell forms cell lineage(s).
-Single-cell clusters restrain the cells to defined/isolated cluster states that are non-analogous to native cells.
-A cell could be present anywhere in the cell lineage(s) or may be present at the decision points of cell lineage(s).
-Every scRNA-Seq experiment captures millions of such cells undergoing some transcriptional change.
-And, assuming them to be a part of only isolated clusters provides a limited view.
-Therefore, identifying such dynamic cell states is vital for determining cell fate decisions.
+Each cell arises from pre-existing cells through predetermined transcriptional events.
+The developmental history of a differentiated cell from a progenitor cell creates cell lineage(s).
+Single-cell clusters limit cells to defined, isolated cluster states that differ from native cells.
+A cell may exist anywhere within the cell lineage(s) or at decision points within them.
+ScRNA-Seq experiments capture millions of cells undergoing transcriptional changes.
+Assuming they belong to only isolated clusters provides a limited view.
+Identifying dynamic cell states is crucial for understanding cell fate decisions.

 Trajectory Inference Tools

-1. Progenitor Cells: Assuming users have information about the cell-types present in the dataset.
-Monocle 3 will utilize that information and look for the nearest principal point (a cell) in the trajectory graph with the highest number of progenitor cells as its neighbors.
-In this scenario, that cell will be assigned pseudo time 0, and the geodesic distance among all other cells is calculated from there.
+1. Progenitor Cells: If users have information about cell types in the dataset, the algorithm uses that information to find the nearest principal point (cell) in the trajectory graph with the highest number of progenitor cells as neighbors.
+This cell is assigned pseudotime 0, and geodesic distances among other cells are calculated from there.

 Additional insights with OmicxBox